tldr-nyc/tldr-nyc.github.com/index.md

 ## idaq.exe
 -->

-Oh, and this is my notepad.
+Oh, and this is my personal notepad.

 <ul class="posts">
   {% for post in site.posts %}